eficode/robotframework-oxygen/DEVGUIDE.md

 ## How to package your project

 Let's package our project in the same virtual environment .
-Add necessary files defined in this [tutorial](https://packaging.python.org/) to `locustenv` folder and install `setuptools` and `wheel` to your virtualenv with `pip install`.
-Add following line yo your `setup.py` file in the `setuptools.setup() object`:
+Add necessary files defined in this [tutorial](https://packaging.python.org/) to `locustenv` folder and add following line yo your `setup.py` file in the `setuptools.setup() object`:

 ```
     install_requires=[